spatialactivism/spatialactivism.org/README.md

 - `git commit -am 'deploy message here'`
 - `git push`
 - http://www.spatialactivism.org should have been updated.
+- remember to switch back to the master branch with `git checkout master`!

 (if that last one doesn't work, try `git push --set-upstream origin deploy`)